29 Mar Leveraging AI for Efficient Cloud management

 How is AI transforming the cloud?

-Industry giants like Microsoft, Google, and Amazon have all their cloud services deeply rooted in AI.
+Industry giants like Microsoft, Google, and Amazon have all their cloud managed services deeply rooted in AI.
 Cloud has an underlying layer of AI seamlessly running in

 the background to optimize its performance and also has various AI services to optimize business.
 Let us take a look at how the fusion of AI and cloud has transformed the cloud.